 I am sure you are curious about how I almost became fish food, so here is a recap.
 This was almost 10 years ago, so all of the details my not be the most accurate, but I tried to remember it as best possible.

-It was the middle of summer.
-The sun was bright and warm, and the water was cool and refreshing.
+and the water was cool and refreshing.
 In each canoe, two or three people sat grouped together.
-Up and down the river (I forget which), there were cheerful conversations, and plenty of laughs.
-Every now and then, you’d even hear a few high-pitched screams as a couple of guys would purposely flip their canoes to send girls overboard into the river.
-Because, college.
+Up and down the river (I forget which),

 After stopping a while for lunch, and to let some of the more adventurous students jump off a cliff into the river, we all got back in our canoes to head to the destination point.